 Illinois has many Catholic university options.
 Schools differ on what types of programs they offer, the faith opportunities available to students, and other unique characteristics.

 There are over 50 undergraduate majors and 22 master's degree programs offered by Dominican University.
 Some of the programs you can focus study in are American studies, legal studies, chemistry, digital cinema, fashion design, special education, and sculpture, among many others.
-Their dietetics & clinical nutrition services program ranked as the third most focused in the nation according to Collegefactual.com.
+The dietetics & clinical nutrition services program ranked as the third most focused in the nation according to Collegefactual.com in 2018.

 The Dominican Stars are the sports mascot for the 13 different men's and women's sports teams, including soccer, tennis, volleyball, and basketball.
 Mass is offered daily on campus, and students interested in converting to Catholicism can take part in the RCIA program (Rite of Christian Initiation for Adults).
 In this program, students study what it means to be Catholic and begin the process of Confirmation.
 Students can also participate in the liturgical choir.

-Benedictine University attempts to keep class sizes intimate, with a student-to-faculty ratio of 13:1.
-There are three campuses other than the main Lisle campus; there are five colleges within the university that house over 130 different programs of varying levels.
+Benedictine University attempts to keep class sizes intimate, with a student-to-faculty ratio of 13:1, according to NCES in 2017.
+There are three campuses other than the main Lisle campus and five colleges within the university that house over 130 different programs of varying levels.
 For those who want to earn a traditional undergraduate degree, many degree programs are offered, including studies in biology, accounting, clinical life science (respiratory care or perfusion technology), entrepreneurship, international studies, radiation therapy, theology, and publishing.
 For traditional students, there are four residence halls to live in on campus.
-Mass is help every day but Saturday, and Adoration is held Tuesdays, Wednesdays, and Thursdays.
+Mass is held every day but Saturday, and Adoration is held Tuesdays, Wednesdays, and Thursdays.
 Via the Partner in Prayer program, students can partner with a local monk or sister to pray together once or twice a month.

-DePaul University offers over 130 undergraduate and 175 graduate majors and has the largest student enrollment of the schools on this list.
+DePaul University offers over 130 undergraduate and 175 graduate majors.
 Some of the majors to choose from include African and Black Diaspora studies, animation, anthropology, game design, marketing, conflict studies, world language education, and cybersecurity.

-DePaul currently awards financial aid to 86% of its students and offers students who intend to live on campus 12 different apartment- and dorm-style housing options.
+DePaul offers students who intend to live on campus 12 different apartment- and dorm-style housing options.
 Sunday night Mass, daily Mass, and prayer sessions are offered on campus by the Catholic Campus Ministry team.
 Numerous retreats and mission trips are available for students throughout the year, and Catholic Community Night activities are regularly hosted as well.

 Quincy University is a liberal arts school that hosts weekly Catholic activities; students can take part in Mass, morning/evening prayers, Confession, Rosary, Bible study, and Adoration.
-Along with Catholic services, students can get involved with a number of local organizations to help put into practice the Catholic spirit of giving.
+Along with Catholic services, students can get involved with a number of local organizations.
 In fact, 100% of Quincy's students take part in community service.
 Quincy University has on-campus apartments and six dorm residences for students wishing to immerse themselves fully in the college experience.
 There are 40 undergraduate and four graduate programs available.